New languages come along all the time, sometimes with the sort of corporate oomph that helped Swift and Go become

 The <expression> is evaluated and associated with the <name>.
 We evaluate a definition for its side effect -- the naming of a value -- and not for its own value.

 For the most part, definition is the only form of side effect we will use.
 It is how we name our programs, the top-level data used by our programs, and the data we use for testing.

-Notice that define is not a procedure, because it does not evaluate all of its arguments.
+Notice that define is not a function, because it does not evaluate all of its arguments.
 The first argument is taken literally, as the symbol to be used as the name.
 In Racket, we call an operator that does not evaluate all of its arguments before executing a special form.
 In a session or two, we will study another important special form, lambda, which creates procedures.

 In addition to define and lambda, Racket offers a small core of essential special forms:

 We will study all of these in due time.
 We will also see that two of these forms are not strictly necessary, because Racket has another way implement the same behavior.

-Every other operator in Racket is either a procedure or a syntactic abstraction, something that is defined in terms of something else.
+Every other operator in Racket is either a function or a syntactic abstraction, something that is defined in terms of something else.
 We will also study the idea of syntactic abstraction in some detail later in the course.

 Let's explore some examples of Racket expressions, using our Dr. Racket interpreter.
 This will give us a chance to learn a bit about how Racket works and also get to know our programming environment better.

 Some things to pay attention to in Dr. Racket: